 Your family members, loved ones, and caregivers can help protect you and other people at high risk of serious COVID-19 by following these precautions, too.

 Certain people who are at high risk of severe illness from SARS-CoV-2 infection may be eligible to receive Evusheld to prevent the development of COVID-19 even before they have become infected with the virus.
 This product, a combination of the monoclonal antibodies tixagevimab and cilgavimab, has been authorized by the Food and Drug Administration for emergency use and is not a substitute for COVID-19 vaccination.
-People age 12 years and older weighing at least 40 kg (or 88 lb) are eligible to receive Evusheld only if they:
+People age 12 years and older weighing at least 40 kg (or 88 lb) are eligible to receive Evusheld only if they

 are not currently infected with SARS-CoV-2 and have not recently been exposed to someone who is infected